JustinNew/Scala/README.md

   }
 ```

+#### protected
+  - In Scala, a protected member is only accessible from subclasses ofthe class in which the member is defined.
+  - A modifierof the form private[X] or protected[X] means that access is private or protected "up to" X, where X designates some enclosing package, class or singleton object.

+### Abstract Members
+  - A member of a class or trait is abstract if the member does not have a complete definition in the class.
+  - Abstract members are intended to be implemented in subclasses of the class in which they are declared.
+  - Besides methods, you can declare abstract fields and even abstract types as members of classes and traits.

 ### Unit Return
   - Scala is an expression oriented language, every function returns some result.
 If no explicit return expression is given, the value (), which is pronounced “unit”, is assumed.